Thailand Job Outlook

 • Thailand issued over 1.5 million work permits to foreign workers in recent years, with continued demand for skilled and semi-skilled professionals.

-Understanding Thailand’s job outlook is essential for professionals and employers planning for 2025–26.
+Understanding Thailand’s job outlook is essential for professionals and employers planning.
 With a recovering economy and strong demand across key sectors, Thailand offers growing opportunities for skilled and semi-skilled workers.
 Industries such as hospitality, tourism, construction, healthcare, manufacturing, and IT continue to expand, creating steady demand for foreign talent, especially English-speaking professionals.

 Thailand is expected to generate over 200,000–300,000 job openings across various skill levels over the next two years.
 Major provinces such as Bangkok, Phuket, Chonburi (Pattaya), Chiang Mai, and Rayong remain hotspots for employment due to industrial growth, tourism recovery, and ongoing infrastructure development.
 Cities like Bangkok, Phuket, Pattaya, Chiang Mai, and Samut Prakan continue to attract international workers seeking stable and rewarding careers.